saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 And just like that I successfully exfiltrated an internal filesystem from the AWS instance.
 Great, let's try something more sensitive `/etc/passwd`:

 NADA...
-I tried with different files but still nothing was return to my collaborator instance...
+I tried with different files but still nothing was returned to my collaborator instance...
 OK, until this point I'd read a ton of writeups about XXE on Java applications and I knew I was facing the line termination (multiline files) restriction, so only single line files could be read out.

 Time to pull out the FTP trick to exfil mutiline files (thanks to Novikov).
 I found a [script](https://github.com/lc/230-OOB/blob/master/230.py) created by [Corben Leo](https://x.com/hacker_) that emulates an FTP server for OOB attacks.